basaltinc/ci-utils/README.md

 - `GITHUB_TOKEN`

 Additionally we're going to assume you're using Travis and have their env vars.
 More CIs and generic ways to set things will get fleshed out, but want to get the experience right first.
+If it's not Travis CI, please set these env vars:

+- `REPO_SLUG` i.e. `user/repo`

 ### Commands